-- This policy was developed and adopted on:

-- The policy will be reviewed on:

-- The Designated Safeguarding Lead (DSL) is:

-- The Deputy Designated Safeguarding Lead (DDSL) is:

-- The name of the Designated Teacher for Children in Care is:

-- The Single Point of Contact (SPOC) for the Prevent agenda is:

-- The Child Sexual Exploitation Lead is:

-- The named Safeguarding Governor is:
+- This policy was developed and adopted in: November 2019 - The policy will be reviewed in: September 2020 - The Designated Safeguarding Lead (DSL) is: Ian Allt - The Deputy Designated Safeguarding Lead (DDSL) is: Louise Jones - The name of the Designated Teacher for Children in Care and Previously in Care is: Louise Jones - The Single Point of Contact (SPOC) for the Prevent agenda is: Louise Jones - The Child Sexual Exploitation Lead is: Louise Jones - The named Safeguarding Governor is: Demelza Vincent - The named Whistleblowing Governor is: Alix Lord

-This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
+This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016 and revised in September 2019.
 It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-Revision date October 2016.
+Its next revision date will be September 2020.